oyranos-cms/oyranos-cms.github.io/wiki/CinePaint.md

 -   OpenEXR &lt;-&gt; ICC conversion roundtripping (solved with lcms on the fly profiles)
 -   BPC is on by default (v0.20-3)
+-   Oyranos is the default configurator if available

 Investigation
 -------------